About the Story Finder

 The Story Finder contains close to a thousand short stories, each one expressing a unique point of view from within the larger story.
 You’ll not only hear from the main characters, you’ll hear from the quieter voices, from the fish and the bees, the mirrors and the dolls.
 Every entry has a reference to the full text of the story, which is only one click away.

 Interested in the human, ecological, and spiritual themes of the fairy tales?
-Check out THE STORY THEME CLOUD on The Story Finder dropdown.
-The Theme Cloud is a new, powerful tool for exploring the stories by themes.
+Check out THE STORY THEME EXPLORER on The Story Finder dropdown.
+The Theme Explorer is a new, powerful tool for exploring the stories by themes.
 Let intuition be your guide!

 If you’re an art lover, you’ll find that most of the entries are paired with gorgeous golden age and classical, vintage artwork.
 All the sources have been referenced.